cl2raul66/VisualStudioWithoutCode/README.md

 # Visual Studio Without Code
-It is an application that creates a .NET library using flowchart.
+This is an application to create .NET libraries without code.